Thursday, 7 August 2025

 Impedance Handling Less consistent Stable across setups

 Without an output buffer, the ZW-44 is more susceptible to tone loss, especially with long cable runs or low-impedance loads.
-It’s best placed early in the chain or followed by a buffered pedal.
+It’s best placed in front of the amp.

 The SD-1’s output buffer is part of its Boss-standard FET switching system, which ensures consistent output impedance whether the pedal is on or off.
 The ZW-44, being a simpler MXR-style design, opts for true bypass and omits the buffer.

-If you’re building or modding your own version, adding an output buffer to the ZW-44 circuit is totally doable.
+If you're building or modding your own version, adding an output buffer to the ZW-44 circuit is totally doable—but I don't recommend this mod.

 Monday, 4 August 2025